- Yarn Type

 - One size

 With the knit kit "Beanie Betsie" you can knit your own mohair beanie!
 This comforting warm and soft yarn is made from the mohair wool of young Dutch goats, a great itch free material.
-The yarn is GOTS certified and dyed in Italy.
+The yarn is GOTS certified washed and dyed in Italy.
 In the package you will find a circular knitting needle, our label, a darning needle.
 In the description and on film you can find how to knit the beanie exactly.
 On the packaging and in the manual there are 2 QR codes which you will receive.
 Wear your beanie with pride!

 The amazing properties of mohair wool